Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Computations of measures for Bruhat-Tits trees

 \section{Computations of measures for Bruhat-Tits trees}

-In this Section, we compute explicit expressions for the skinning measures of horoballs and geodesic lines, and for the Bowen-Margulis measures, when considering lattices of Bruhat-Tits trees.
+In this Section, we compute explicit expressions for the skinning measures\footnote{See Section \ref{subsec:skinningmeasures}.} of horoballs and geodesic lines, and for the Bowen-Margulis measures,\footnote{See Section \ref{subsec:gibbsmeasure}.} when considering lattices of Bruhat-Tits trees.
 See \cite[Section 7]{ParPau16LMS} and \cite[Section 4]{ParPau16MA} for analogous computations in the real and complex hyperbolic spaces respectively, and \cite{BroPau07JLMS} for related computations in the tree case.

 Let $(K_v,v)$ be as in the beginning of Section \ref{subsec:BruhatTitstrees}.
 Let $\Ga$ be a lattice of the Bruhat-Tits tree $\XX_v$ of $(\PGL_2,K_v)$.
 Since $\XX_v$ is regular of degree $q_v+1$, the critical exponent of $\Ga$ is